 The building outgrew its usefulness and plans were drawn up to build a new School and Hospital in 1955.
 The late Professor Alexander MacGregor, the then Director of Dental Studies and Mr H. Locksley Hare, the architect, visited many of the newer and outstanding schools in Europe.
 The design of the building incorporates many ideas acquired during these visits.
 The new building was opened in 1965 at a site next to the General Hospital (now Children's Hospital).
 This building was the sixth home of the Hospital and School.

-Today, the School of Dentistry is a thriving instituition having over 100 Dental, Therapy, and Biomaterial students per year.
+Today, the School of Dentistry provides modern research facilities for more than 600 undergraduate and postgraduate students and trainees.
 There are a large number of postgraduate research students together with support staff present in the school.
-The school continues to grow and is well placed to meet the demands and challenges of the coming years.
+The school continues to grow and the Birmingham Dental Hospital and School of Dentistry is well placed to meet the demands and challenges of the coming years.